LuisMarchio03/LuisMarchio03/README.md

 ## 🎮 Beyond Code

 When not architecting systems, you'll find me:
+- 🎸 Learning and playing the electric guitar
 - 🎵 Exploring metal & rock subgenres
 - 🎮 Gaming
 - 📚 Reading about programming, mythologies, and classical Greek philosophy.